-- The Chief of Police plans, organizes and administers a public safety program. - The Chief of Police has the authority and responsibility for management, direction, planning, staffing, performance, and control of the operation and administration of the Township Police Department. - Directs functions at all Township events.
-Serves as the Incident Commander at the scene of all police related incidents.
+- The Chief of Police plans, organizes, and administers a public safety program. - The Chief of Police has the authority and responsibility for management, direction, planning, staffing, performance, and control of the operation and administration of the Township Police Department. - Directs functions at all Township events.
+Serves as the Incident Commander at the scene of a significant police related incident.